Operations

 The Subject Line

 Your cold email subject line is the first personalization signal.
-If it's generic, the email doesn't get opened regardless of how good the body is.
+If it reads like a template, the email does not get opened.

-Reference a specific trigger: "Saw [Company] just hired a new VP Sales"
+Reference a specific trigger: "Saw [Company] just hired a new CRO"

-Reference their content: "Your post on [topic], had a thought"
+Reference their content: "Your post on pipeline quality, had a thought"

-Reference a shared context: "[Mutual connection] mentioned you're working on [thing]"
+Reference a shared context: "[Mutual connection] suggested I reach out"

-Reference a company signal: "[Company]'s expansion into [market], relevant?"
+Reference a company signal: "[Company]'s expansion into enterprise, relevant?"

-Generic compliments: "I love what you're doing at [Company]"
+Bad: "I love what you're building at [Company]."

 The Bridge

 Two sentences connecting their situation to the problem you solve.
-Don't pitch your product yet.
-Just name the problem in a way that resonates.
+Name the problem clearly.
+Do not pitch the product yet.

-"Most sales teams scaling past 50 people hit the same wall.
-The volume of outreach needed to build pipeline outpaces what the team can personalize manually.
-Response rates drop.
-SDR burn increases."
+"Most sales teams at that stage hit the same wall.
+The volume of outbound needed to build pipeline grows faster than what SDRs can research and write manually, and reply rates reflect it."

 The Proof